Benefits of Living Green Walls

 We learn in elementary school that plants take in carbon and release life-giving oxygen in a cycle that keeps our ecosystems running, but we learn little about the other harmful agents they remove from the atmosphere.
 Plant life is especially important in urban environments, where the World Health Organization has found only 20% of global city residents live in areas that comply with air quality guidelines.

 The Urban Heat Island Effect makes an impact across our cities, contributing to unprecedented energy demands.
 Among the primary mitigation strategies listed by the Environmental Protection Agency (EPA) is greenery, specifically green roofs and living walls.

-Outdoor living walls act as a barrier for the buildings they adorm, effectively regulating the temperature so that HVAC systems experience less strain throughout the seasons.
-Living walls further contribute to conservation and sustainability efforts by keeping structures warmer when it’s cool outside, and cooler when it’s warm outside.
+Outdoor living walls act as an insulative barrier for the buildings helping to regulate the temperature and making HVAC systems operate more efficiently throughout the seasons.
+Living walls further contribute to conservation and sustainability by keeping structures warmer in cold weather, and cooler when it’s warm outside.
 This results in lower energy costs and a reduction of a building’s carbon footprint.
-As an example, a vegetated facade can reduce the exterior surface temperature by up to 54°F.
+For example, a vegetated facade can reduce the exterior surface temperature by up to 54°F.

 Similarly, indoor walls act as insulation through temperature swings, helping to regulate the environment inside a building.
 A study published in the Indoor and Built Environment journal found that living walls cooled the space by 40-43°F, a shift that significantly reduces the impact on air conditioning systems – especially during periods of extreme heat.